-13.3.11 Protocols should be in place for the transfer of patients from isolated units who become ill unexpectedly.
-They should be moved safely and rapidly to a facility which provides an appropriate higher level of care.
+- 13.3.12 Protocols should be in place for the transfer of patients from isolated units who become ill unexpectedly.
+They should be moved safely and rapidly to a facility which provides an appropriate higher level of care. - 13.5.4 Patients assessed to be at high risk of serious perioperative complications, such as a cardiorespiratory event, should be carefully stratified for surgical and anaesthetic requirements, and may be unsuitable for surgery in isolated units without immediate access to anaesthetic/medical cover.